marobo/registration/README.md

 http://127.0.0.1:8000
 ```

+## Implementing
-If you like to use on your project please move the `registration` directory to your templates directory by follow the step bellow:
+If you like to implement it on your own project please move the `registration` directory to your templates directory by follow the step below:

 ```
 cd templates
 mv registration path/to/your/templates/registration
 ```

-`base.html` and `index.html` inside `templates/` are also included but most likely, you'll already have those present in your templates/ directory.
+`base.html` and `index.html` inside `templates/` are also included but most likely, you'll already have those present in your `templates/` directory.

 Move static files to your static directory: